ToshioCP/Gtk4-tutorial/src/sec6.src.md

 GtkTextView, GtkTextBuffer and GtkScrolledWindow have given us a minimum editor in the previous section.
 Next, we will add a read function to this program and remake it into a file viewer.
-There are many way to implement the function.
+There are many ways to implement the function.
-However, because this is a tutorial for beginners, we take the simplest way.
+However, because this is a tutorial for beginners, we'll take the easiest one.

 When the program starts, we give a filename as an argument.